Gattinara

 Gattinara (Gatinera) is a comune (municipality) in the Province of Vercelli in the Italian region of Piedmont, located about 80 km northeast of Turin and about 35 km north of Vercelli.
 As of 31 December 2004, it had a population of 8,506 and an area of 33.5 km2.

-Gattinara is notable for its red wine.
+Gattinara is notable for its Gattinara DOCG red wine.

 Gattinara borders the following municipalities: Ghemme, Lenta, Lozzolo, Roasio, Romagnano Sesia, Rovasenda, Prato Sesia and Serravalle Sesia.